Why Do I Keep Having the Same Nightmare?

 Rewriting the “script,” practicing new endings, and reducing anticipatory fear can weaken the learned loop.

+The repetition does not mean permanence.
 It means your brain has learned something strongly.
+And anything learned can be relearned.

 You Don’t Have to Feel Helpless at Night